 Apart from this, a few users have reported that they weren’t able to use Google Inbox or Google Now Launcher.
 The two apps aren’t fully supported on the Fire tablets as of now and it is suggested to avoid them.
 That’s a small price you’re paying to enjoy a whole lot of features and apps with the Google Play on your Fire tablet.

-Though the above-mentioned steps are the easiest way to install Google Play on Fire tablet, some of you might face certain issues while using the Google Play Store and other apps.
+Though the above-mentioned steps are the easiest way to install Google Play on Amazon Fire tablet, some of you might face certain issues while using the Google Play Store and other apps.
 A simple reboot or enabling Location Services can easily fix those issues.
 If it still isn’t fixed, you can start afresh and install the four APKs again.

 You can also download other Google core services from APK Mirror and install them in the same way it is mentioned above.
 The only thing you need to take care is to download the APK files that work fine with Android 5.1.1 to ensure they’ll work on your Fire tablet.